NPC protest: FG urges workers to resume

 However, Agaba said that the offices of the commission nationwide had been re-opened, but the workers adopted a work-to-rule policy to press their demands.

-The Chairman of the commission, Chief Eze Duruiheoma, had earlier newsmen that the Office of the Secretary to the Government of the Federation is addressing the case.
+The Chairman of the commission, Eze Duruiheoma, had earlier told newsmen that the Office of the Secretary to the Government of the Federation was addressing the case.

 He said that inadequate funding was hampering the smooth operations of the commission.